There are benefits to both Short term letting and long term letting. Factotum’s flexible approach allows you to rent when it suits you.

 A short term let is where the purpose of the tenancy is to confer on the tenant the right to occupy the property for a holiday.
 It is therefore not a Short Assured Tenancy (SAT) nor a Private Residential Tenancy (PRT).
 A more flexible approach to letting your property, short term lets are an ideal way to maximise your rental income throughout the year while still keeping your property available for when you need it.

 Read our blog on the difference between a Holiday Let and Short Term Let here.

 What are the benefits of Short Term letting?

 As a landlord, it gives you:

-- The regulations for short term letting are not as strict as in long term.
-You do not need the same number of certificates such as HMO etc.
+- The regulations for short term letting are currently not as stringent as in long term.

 - Tenants are unlikely to make changes to the property, such as painting walls or adding individual decorative touches.

 What are the disadvantages of Short Term letting?

 Letting short term is not always the best solution.